molnarg/ascii-zip/README.md

 Why?
 ====

 Primarily for crafting ASCII Flash files.
 Why is this good?
-This algorithm is at the heart of the Rosetta Flash vulnerability (see [Abusing JSONP with Rosetta Flash](http://miki.it/blog/2014/7/8/abusing-jsonp-with-rosetta-flash/) and [Bypassing Same Origin Policy With JSONP APIs and Flash](https://hackerone.com/reports/10373)).
+This algorithm is at the heart of the Rosetta Flash vulnerability.
+For additional information, see [JSONP & handcrafted Flash files](http://quaxio.com/jsonp_handcrafted_flash_files/), [Bypassing Same Origin Policy With JSONP APIs and Flash](https://hackerone.com/reports/10373) and [Abusing JSONP with Rosetta Flash](http://miki.it/blog/2014/7/8/abusing-jsonp-with-rosetta-flash/).